 10. Genius is in Simplicity

-Have you considered going all with an expensive kitchen island and a range hood over it, installing natural stone, or fancy mosaic tiles around all kitchen walls, and brand new flooring.
+Have you considered going all in with an expensive kitchen island and a range hood over it, installing natural stone, or fancy mosaic tiles around all kitchen walls, and brand new flooring.
 Top it off with a brand new backsplash, granite countertop over your kitchen island, brand new appliances, and new cabinets all around?
-Well, it sounds good, but you would also be looking at spending some $15,000 to $20,000 for all this fancy kitchen renovation work, and upgrades.
+Well, it sounds good, but you would also be looking at spending some $20,000 to $30,000 for all this fancy kitchen renovation work, and upgrades.

 We are talking about real savings here! 🙂 You may end up with a great looking kitchen on a budget.
 Besides there will always be room to upgrade small things like kitchen lighting, table and chairs, and window treatments in your kitchen.
 You could do many of these things yourself including painting the walls, and refinishing door and window trim in your kitchen. – All of these sound like a great way to save thousands of dollars if you approach it with a creative mindset. 😉